 About

-My research focuses on the role of compute for advanced AI systems and how compute can be leveraged as an instrument for AI governance, with an emphasis on policy development and security implications.
-I regularly provide policy and technical advice to leading tech companies and governments, primarily in the US.
+More broadly, my research focuses on the role of compute for advanced AI systems and how compute can be leveraged as an instrument for AI governance, with an emphasis on policy development and security implications.

 My publications cover the impacts and governance of advanced AI systems and empirical trends in machine learning, such as training compute, data, and AI hardware.
-Furthermore, I’m researching the role that compute/cloud providers play in AI Governance and how society can adapt to increasingly advanced AI systems.
+I’m also researching the role that compute/cloud providers play in AI governance and how society can adapt to increasingly advanced AI systems.

 Previously, I was a Senior Research Fellow at the Centre for the Governance of AI (GovAI), with whom I remain affiliated as an Adjunct Fellow.
-I’m also a member of the OECD.AI Expert Group on AI Compute and Climate, a Pro Forecaster at INFER Pub, and a strategy specialist at Epoch on AI governance strategy.
+I’m also a member of the OECD.AI Expert Group on AI Compute and Climate, a Pro Forecaster at INFER Pub, and a co-founder of Epoch, where I was also a researcher.
 I have a background in computer engineering and studied at ETH Zürich and RWTH Aachen.

 Research